Michel de l'Hôpital: Condé

 The Prince of Condé had failed to show up for the Assembly of Notables, along with his brother the only prince to do so.
 He was conscious that he was implicated in both the Conspiracy of Amboise and the later disorders in Lyon.
 The court was not however to be denied his presence and he was summoned to bring himself to the Estates General that was shortly to convene in December.
 Arriving at court he was promptly arrested, and a trial began on 13 November.
 Though he repeatedly attempted to derail the proceedings a verdict was at last reached, guilt of lèse majesté.
 Two judges however refused to sign the conclusion, L'Hôpital, and du Mortier.
-Condé would be released in December after the death of François II made his imprisonment politically untenable.
+Condé would be released in December after the death of Francis II made his imprisonment politically untenable.
 L'Hôpital was responsible for calling the trial to a close.